Plant Talk 13: Exotic Invasive Plants

 Scientists will often go to the home range of an introduced plant and observe its natural predators.
 Caution must be used before large scale introduction of such predators.
 The possibility of unexpected deleterious side effects from biological predator introduction needs to be assessed first.
 Biological controls also need to be as target specific as possible.

 Many exotic invasives have uses in their places of origin.
 Some of these plants are used for food, medicine, and crafts.
 Harvesting for use may become another method of deterrent if the general public can be encouraged to take up some of these traditional practices.
 This phenomenon would essentially create a resource from a menace. i presented research on this idea for the 2008 Society for Economic Botany Conference held at Duke University.
-A recent publication by Timothy Lee Scott (2010) explores the potential of invasive plant medicine in particular.
+A recent publication by Timothy Lee Scott (2010) does an intriguing job of exploring the potential of invasive plant medicine in particular.
 A website www.alienweeds.com covers many aspects of using invasives for crafts.
 Nancy Gift (2009), who is a Harvard and University of Kentucky trained Weed Scientist in her book A Weed by any other Name also speaks vividly about the “virtues of a messy lawn”.
-Authors Fred Pearce (2015) and Tao Orion (2015) have also jumped on the band wagon of reframing our relationship to these organisms and how we characterize them.
-The BBC has a good web article entitled are Weeds More Important than We Realise?
-Another article by the BBC explores the role of exotics in the increase of biodiversity on Ascension Island.
+Authors Fred Pearce (2015) and Tao Orion (2015) have also espoused the reframing of our relationship to these organisms and how we characterize them.
+Here is an interesting article by the BBC about the case of Ascension Island as a counter narrative to the solely deleterious effects of exotic invasives especially in an island context.

 The exotic invasive literature rarely if ever addresses these potential uses or their possibility as a means of control. i hope to help rectify these omissions as time goes on.
-You can see the list of invasives and their uses at the following link. http://www.botanyeveryday.com/resources?expand=19.
+You can see the list at the following http://www.botanyeveryday.com/resources?expand=19.

-A number of websites have also taken on the task of featuring the employment of exotic invasives for various uses including Eat the Invasives, Invasivore, Forager’s Harvest and More than Weeds. i am particularly fond of the art work of Patterson Clark featured at Alien Weeds.
+A number of websites have also taken on the task of featuring the employment of exotic invasives for various uses including Eat the Invasives, Invasivore, and Forager’s Harvest. i am particularly fond of the art work of Patterson Clark featured at Alien Weeds.
+Herbalist Alyssa Dennis has a whole series of online educational videos on potential applications of exotic invasives.

 Further Research with Exotic Invasives

 Lists of possible native analogues for various areas need to be further compiled.
 Dr. Sunshine Brosi made the point to me that the ability to distinguish between natives and exotic invasive relatives is also important.
-A couple guides have pointed out exotic invasives and their native look alikes (Maine Volunteer Lake Monitoring Program, 2007; Sarver, 2008).
-Good natured people trying to control invasives may instead remove their often rare and threated native relatives by accident i.e. native Bittersweet (Celastrus scandens) while trying to remove Oriental Bittersweet (Celastrus orbiculatus).
-Dr. Brosi also brought to my attention the fact that support of exotic invasive uses can sometimes have unforeseen deleterious consequences (Nuñez et al., 2012).
+A couple guides have pointed out exotic invasives and their native look a likes (Maine Volunteer Lake Monitoring Program, 2007; Sarver, 2008).
+Good natured people trying to control invasives may instead remove their often rare and threated native relatives by accident i.e. native Bittersweet (Celastrus scandens) while trying to remove exotic invasive Bittersweet (Celastrus orbiculatus).
+As an aside, i learned at an international ethnobotany conference that the introduced Bittersweet is consumed as food in at least one part of China (Kang et al., 2012).
+However, i would state that this same community consumes other plants known to be dangerous if not toxic and the Bittersweet family (Celastraceae) is typically not consumed for food as far as i know.
+It does have a history of medicinal use in Asia as well though (Duke & Foster, 2014).
+Dr. Brosi also brought to my attention the fact that support of exotic invasive uses can sometimes have unforeseen deleterious consequences such as the societal promotion of the growth and preservation of such organisms (Nuñez et al., 2012).

 Another thing to think about regarding conservation biology is using as local as possible plant material for native species planting as seed or propagules from afar are in essence genetically exotic albeit on a smaller scale than plants from further afield.
 A factor which is an especially important consideration if the species worked with is rare in distribution.